 When I arrived on set the first day, one of the actors made a comment: “You look just like the lead girl.”

-I knew he meant it as a compliment but it stung a little more knowing I was sooo close to what they wanted but not quite “it”.
+I’m sure he meant it as a compliment but it stung a little more knowing I was sooo close to what they wanted but not quite “it”.

 I began wondering: Was I not pretty enough?
 Talented enough?
 Skinny enough?
 Memorable enough?
 Why wasn’t I good enough?